Edgar-Macharia/moringa-overflow/README.md

 5. Active Record: Object-relational manager for the database, facilitating easy database interactions and queries.

-## Geting Started /Setup
+## Getting Started /Setup
-1. The project's frontend has already been deployed on railway.
+1. The project is already deployed on Railway.
 You can use this endpoint to access it

 ```sh
 https://elastic-gate-production.up.railway.app/

 ```

+Use the following login details to test the features of the project for other users

+- Admin user
+  email: "admin@example.com",
+  password: "password",

+ - Moderator User
+  email: "moderator@example.com",
+  password: "password"

  ### Alternatively